mattrussi/gitlab-com-runbooks/troubleshooting/gitaly-high-cpu.md

 * **Long Running GC and Repack Processes**:
   * `pgrep -f -a -u git -P 1 'gc|repack'`
   * These are low-priority tasks but can be resource intensive.
-Sometimes multiple GCs and repacks can occurr for the same repo concurrently, which is a waste of resources as they will contend and only the first to complete will persist it's results.
+Sometimes multiple GCs and repacks can occur on the same repo concurrently, which is a huge waste of resources as they will contend and only the first to complete will persist it's results.

 * **Other Long Running Git Processes**: